soumyaa13/openapi-spec/markdown/README.md

 - **Method:** GET
 - **URL Endpoint:** /tools/reference/transaction/{transaction-reference}
 - **Request Structure:**
-  - Path Parameters:
-    - transaction-reference (string / required) - Eko TID or your client_ref_id that uniquely identifies the transaction
   - Query Parameters:
     - initiator_id (number / required) - Your registered mobile number (See Platform Credentials for UAT)
     - user_code (string / required) - Unique code of your registered agent/retailer
+    - TID (string / optional) - A unique transaction ID generated at Eko.
+    - client_ref_id (string / optional) - The client_ref_id that uniquely identifies the transaction

 #### Description
 **Examples:**
-To check the status of a transaction using TID 12345, use following endpoint: `/tools/reference/transaction/12345
+To check the status of a transaction using TID 12345, use request format: `/tools/reference/transaction`

-In case you have not received Eko's TID (say, due to network timeout), you can enquire about the status of a transaction using your own unique reference number (say, 567890) by using the following endpoint format: `/tools/reference/transaction/567890`
+In case you have not received Eko's TID (say, due to network timeout), you can enquire about the status of a transaction using your own unique reference number (say, 567890) by using the following parameter in the request -client_ref_id.

 **Transaction Timeout:**
 A transaction can timeout due to multiple reasons where partner bank responses could be slow or due to network connectivity, delayed or no response may occur.